-Instant Holidays offer cheap Swansea Holidays, book online or call a Wales holiday expert to book your cheap holiday in Swansea
+Instant Holidays offer Swansea Hotels, book online or call a Wales holiday expert to book your hotel in Swansea

 Swansea`s climate is mild and wet.
 Average winter temperatures are around 6 C, while average summer temperatures are around 20 C. Main tourist season is between June and September when the days are longest and warmest.
 Those looking to go hiking or walking along the cliff paths should consider visiting in October or November, when the weather is chillier and without too many tourists.

 Start your tour in Swansea by seeing the ruins of Swansea Castle in the hearth of the city, dating from the 13th century.
 This is also a nice place for making souvenir photos of Swansea.
 Oystermouth Castle from the 12th century is another historic structure to visit, and its battlements offer some great views on Swansea Bay.
 Arthur`s Stone is a Neolithic chamber dating several thousand years ago, while the Mumbles Pier from the 19th century also offer amazing views over Swansea Bay.
 On the Wind Street you will find some very attractive buildings built with Victorian and Georgian architecture.
 The Dylan Thomas Centre has a distinct Doric architecture and in the area around it you will see many buildings in Edwardian and Victorian style.